 This series tells the story of how gentrification starts in the distance and gradually moves closer and closer until it completely overtakes and replaces the old house.
-Once gentrification starts, the destruction is inevitable and the preexisting residents are helpless in resisting it.
-Even if they hold out, eventually their all friends and neighbors have left and the whole neighborhood is just as foreign to them as if they had moved.
-Then the reasons for holding out begin to vanish just like the culture they once knew.
+Once gentrification starts, destruction is inevitable and the preexisting residents are helpless to resist it.
+Even if they hold out, eventually all their friends and neighbors have left and the whole neighborhood is just as foreign to them as if they had moved.
+Then the reasons for holding out begin to vanish like the culture they once knew.
 I connect this process to the process we go through as we age.
 Time is an inevitable force that ultimately replaces our youth with wisdom and old bodies and then we are replaced by the young people that come after us.

 I made these photos with a Hasselblad 500 c/m on medium format analog film.